March 12, 2026 (3mo ago)

 You can mark issues as resolved, and Temps will reopen them if the same fingerprint appears in a new deployment.
 That's release-aware error tracking without any configuration.

 Temps sends alerts through the same notification channels used for deployment events — Slack, Discord, webhooks, or email.
-You get notified about new error groups and error rate spikes.
-The alerting rules are simple and practical: alert on new, don't alert on known.
+Alerting rules are simple and practical: alert on new, don't alert on known.

 There's no separate error tracking URL or login.
 Errors appear in the same Temps dashboard where you manage deployments, view analytics, and watch session replays.
 One tab shows your deploy history, another shows the errors each deploy introduced.